Ibrahima Fall: Contribution to Aamadu Bàmba's mission

 In 1890, Shaikh Aamadu Bàmba nominated Fall the third responsible in the Mouride Brotherhood.
 Fall had to supervise all manual works.
 With the exile of Aamadu Bàmba Mbàkke, Fall's life changed.
 He moved to Saint-Louis, Senegal, to defend the innocence of his Shaikh.
 During Fall's negotiations with the French, Paul Marty recognised that Fall hid great intelligence.
-Another scholar cites the multiple Arabic poetries of Ibrahima Fall to prove Fall's intellectualism.
+Another scholar cites the multiple Arabic poems of Ibrahima Fall to prove Fall's intellectualism.
 Fall wrote also an Arabic book, Jazbul Mouride.

 Exile of Aamadu Bàmba Mbàkke

 On 21 September 1895, the French exiled Aamadu Bàmba to Gabon.
 Aamadu Bàmba ordered Ibrahima Fall to work for Sherif Hassan.
 He did so until 1901, when Sherif Hassan died.
 In this interval (1895–1901), Fall kept sending money (in Wolof “Adiya”) to the Shaikh until his return in 1902.
 On 11 November 1902, Aamadu Bàmba Mbàkke returned to Senegal and awarded Ibrahima Fall the degree of Sheikh.